 Korean Ambassador for Peace Medal

 You may be eligible for the Korean Ambassador for Peace Medal if you are a Korean War veteran.
-The medal is an expression of appreciation from the Korean government to US servicemen and women who served in the Korean War.
+The medal is an expression of appreciation from the Korean government to US servicemen and women who served during the Korean War.

-The commemorative medals may be awarded posthumously.
-The next of kin, such as the spouse or descendants, may apply for the medal on behalf of a deceased veteran.
-If a DD 214 is not available, a photo of the Korean War Veteran’s headstone or marker with the engraving Korean War.
+Commemorative medals can be awarded posthumously.
+The next of kin, such as a spouse or a descendant, may request the medal for a deceased veteran.
+If a DD 214 is unavailable, submitting a photo of the veteran’s headstone or marker showing the engraving “Korean War” is acceptable.

 Click here to view the hundreds of Korean War Veterans we have recognized.